 I believe that you, as my elected representative, should instead focus on positive changes to reduce the cost of health care services, reduce the costs to doing business in California, and OPPOSE adding a new $400 Billion government-run universal single payer health care program that will burden the remaining taxpayers in California.

 Please vote “NO” on SB 562 (LARA and ATKINS) each time it comes before you for a vote.
+Please let me know how you voted on this bill.

+Sincerely,